singerdmx/BulletJournal/backend/README.md

+## How to run Spring Boot App locally

-Make sure 8080 is available; then start backend
+Make sure port 8080 is available and then start backend by running the following command:
 ```
 ./gradlew bootRun
 ```